lblod/frontend-embeddable-notule-editor/README.md

 The RDFa editor uses [the Prosemirror toolkit](https://prosemirror.net/) as a base.
 After the `editorElement.initEditor()` function is called you will have access to the editor methods, including the controller with `editorElement.controller`.
 This controller is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor).

 #### editorElement API
-These are function available from the editor element, which is the HTML element with the class `notule-editor`.
+These are functions available from the editor element, which is the HTML element with the class `notule-editor`.
 - `initEditor(arrayOfPluginNames: string[], userConfigObject)`: Initialize the editor by passing an array of plugin names that should be activated and an object that contains the configuration for the editor and its plugins.
 See [Managing Plugins](managing-plugins) for more info.
   :warning: **`initEditor` has to be called before accessing any other methods**.
 - `enableEnvironmentBanner()`: enable the banner that shows the environment and versions of plugins used.